lyokha/nginx-haskell-module/utils/README.md

 Note that the root Haskell source file must be *project_name.hs* where *project_name* is *project-name* with all dashes replaced by underscores.
+If the source file depends on packages other than *base* and *ngx-export*, add them into *project-name.cabal* manually.

 After bootstrapping the environment, build and install the target library.